-According to the credit conditions survey, in the fourth quarter of 2022, compared to the previous quarter, the demand for business loans increased slightly.
-Representatives of the banking sector do not expect significant changes of demand for business loans in the next quarter.
-According to the same survey, in the fourth quarter of 2022, compared to the previous quarter, interest rate conditions for foreign currency loans have tightened slightly, while non-interest rate conditions for business loans did not change significantly.
-Tightening of interest rate conditions was mainly driven by tightening of monetary policy by Federal Reserve Bank and European Central Bank and increase in cost of funds.
+According to the credit conditions survey, in the first quarter of 2023, compared to the previous quarter, the demand for business loans increased slightly.
+Representatives of the banking sector expect slight increase of demand for business loans in the next quarter.
+According to the same survey, in the first quarter of 2023, compared to the previous quarter, both, interest and non-interest rate conditions for SME loans issued in foreign currency have tightened slightly.
+Tightening of interest rate conditions was mainly driven by increase in cost of funds and economic trends.
+In addition, tightening of monetary policy by Federal Reserve Bank and European Central Bank to some extent contributed to tightening of interest rate conditions.
 In the next quarter, representatives of the banking sector expect slight tightening of interest rate conditions for foreign currency business loans, while non-interest rate conditions are not expected to change.

-According to the credit conditions survey, in the fourth quarter of 2022, compared to the previous quarter, the demand for retail loans increased slightly.
+According to the credit conditions survey, in the first quarter of 2023, compared to the previous quarter, the demand for retail loans increased slightly.
 Representatives of the banking sector expect slight increase in demand for retail loans in the next quarter.
 According to the survey, non-interest rate conditions for retail loans did not change significantly, while interest rate conditions have tightened slightly for domestic and foreign currency loans.
-Representatives of the banking sector expect slight tightening of interest rate conditions for foreign currency loans in the next quarter.
+Representatives of the banking sector do not expect significant changes of credit conditions in the next quarter.